newsnowlabs/dockside/docs/README.md

 ```
 Assuming you have provisioned <my-domain> correctly, Dockside will use LetsEncrypt to generate a public SSL certificate on startup and to regenerate the certificate periodically to ensure it remains current.

-3. In your browser, navigate to the Dockside homescreen at the hostname for your machine/VM in your browser.
-To view the launch logs and obtain the auto-generated `admin` user password, view the launch logs by running `docker logs dockside`.
-Sign in with the username `admin` and the password output to the terminal, then follow the instructions displayed on-screen.
+3. In your browser, navigate to the Dockside homescreen at `https://www.<my-domain>/`.
+To view the launch logs and obtain the auto-generated `admin` user password, run `docker logs dockside`.
+Sign in with the username `admin` and the displayed password, then follow the instructions displayed on-screen.

 > **Launch using Google Cloud Deployment Manager**
 >